ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservers.md

 10. Complete the subnet settings.
     * Select to continue to use the previously selected primary subnets.
     * Select to specify primary subnets.
 Then, use the lists to select the **Public primary subnet** and **Private primary subnet**.
 11. Complete the storage configuration.
 Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
-If you want more storage, select the **High performance Intel Optane** checkbox.
+If you want more storage, select the **High performance Intel® Optane** checkbox.
 12. On the **Summary** pane, review the estimated pricing and click **Create**.

    You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 This is useful if you want to estimate the price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.